jsdoc2md/dmd/test/md/array-tools.md

 ```
 <a name="module_array-tools.unique"></a>
 ### a.unique(array) ⇒ <code>Array</code>
-reduces an array to unique values
+returns an array of unique values

 | Param | Type | Description |